 - Completed application form

-- Copy of most recent (less than two years old) TOEFL ITP or IELTS score
+- *Copy of most recent (less than two years old) TOEFL ITP/ iBT or IELTS or Duolingo score

-- Copy of academic transcript and diploma (in original language and in English translation)
+- *Copy of academic transcript and diploma (in original language and English translation)

 - *Copy of valid identity document (KTP or passport)

 *Please upload these documents through your online application.